Transit of Mercury

 The transit of Mercury on May 9, 2016.
 Mercury is visible to the lower left of center.
 A sun spot is visible above center.

-Mercury transiting the Sun as viewed by the rover Curiosity on Mars (June 3, 2014).

 A transit of Mercury across the Sun takes place when the planet Mercury passes directly between the Sun and a superior planet.
 During a transit, Mercury appears as a tiny black dot moving across the Sun as the planet obscures a small portion of the solar disk.
 Because of orbital alignments, transits viewed from Earth occur in May or November.
 The last four such transits occurred on May 7, 2003; November 8, 2006; May 9, 2016; and November 11, 2019.
 The next will occur on November 13, 2032.
-A typical transit lasts several hours.
-Mercury transits are much more frequent than transits of Venus, with about 13 or 14 per century, primarily because Mercury is closer to the Sun and orbits it more rapidly.
+Transits of Mercury typically last several hours, and they occur about 13 or 14 times per century, much more frequently than transits of Venus, primarily because Mercury is closer to the Sun and orbits it more rapidly.

-On June 3, 2014, the Mars rover Curiosity observed the planet Mercury transiting the Sun, marking the first time a planetary transit has been observed from a celestial body besides Earth.

 Scientific investigation

 The orbit of the planet Mercury lies interior to that of the Earth, and thus it can come into an inferior conjunction with the Sun.
 When Mercury is near the node of its orbit, it passes through the orbital plane of the Earth.
 If an inferior conjunction occurs as Mercury is passing through its orbital node, the planet can be seen to pass across the disk of the Sun in an event called a transit.
 Depending on the chord of the transit and the position of the planet Mercury in its orbit, the maximum length of this event is 7^{h} 50^{m}.

 Transit events are useful for studying the planet and its orbit.
 Examples of the scientific investigations based on transits of Mercury are: